gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 #### Component changes

 The last change is to the JSX component.
-The import name is potentially different and the query result is also different.
+The import name is potentially different, and the query result is also different.

 ```javascript
 // import Img from "gatsby-image"